Corruption in Spain: Privatisations

 In 2012 privatized or 'externalized' health services contracted by the Madrid public health service cost the region, by some estimates, 345 million euros more than similar activities previously performed by that public sector organization itself.

 Gürtel case

 Gürtel is a huge case, code-named after one of its main suspects, construction businessman Francisco Correa.
-His surname translates to belt in English and to Gürtel in German.
+His surname translates to belt in English and Gürtel in German.
 The case covers bribery, money laundering and tax evasion, and implicates a wide circle of powerful businessmen and top politicians (90 per cent of the whole party) in the People's Party who had gained an absolute majority in the national elections of Spain.